Best Ethernet Cable for Gaming

 These days, modern gaming is about being able to log onto your computer and play against friends, opponents, or even complete strangers online.
 This can add a new challenge to your gaming instead of playing against the computer itself and it can bring out the competitive edge you need to perform better than you ever have before.

 Multiplayer online gaming is only possible, however, with a fast, reliable network connection – if you want to avoid lags and buffering during your game, that is.
-Rather than relying on wireless WiFi, you can connect your PC to a wired network source using an ethernet cable.
+Rather than relying on WiFi, you can connect your PC to a wired network source using an ethernet cable.

 While the exact internet speed and quality can vary depending on the size of the ethernet cable, this is usually a more reliable way of connecting to your local area network.
 The type of ethernet cable you end up using will also determine how fast the internet is, but with so many options to choose from, how do you find the best option for your gaming needs?